 Summer in Colombia: Another way to experience the Caribbean

-When someone asks when summer begins in Colombia, the answer isn't always a date.
-It begins when you decide to disconnect.
-When you choose a destination that doesn't impose itself, but accompanies you.
-Where the days aren't timed and the hours feel longer, more yours.
-For many, that moment arrives between the summer months in Colombia, between June and August, when the island lets itself be explored leisurely and the sky turns deep blue.
+When someone asks when summer starts in Colombia, the answer isn’t always a specific date.
+It begins the moment you choose to disconnect.
+When you pick a destination that doesn’t rush you, but welcomes your pace.
+A place where time isn’t measured by the clock, and the hours feel longer—more yours.
+For many, that feeling arrives during the Colombian summer months, between June and August, when the breeze is steady, the skies clear up, and the Caribbean coast invites you to wander slowly.

 There's no rush here.
 No rush to get out, no pressure to fill itineraries.
 Just the sound of the water, the shade of the trees, and the Caribbean architecture, which doesn't need much to convey its full potential.
 In Aimarawa, each space is designed to allow time to flow differently.
 Because more than answering the question of how long summer lasts in Colombia, what matters is knowing where to live best.